MaxieHelenBichmann/MolSim-WS25-GroupD/input/formats/CuboidFormat.md

 The cuboid block has the following keys:

 - `format`: A string describing the format, in this case `"Cuboid"`.
-- `num_cuboids`: An integer specifying the number of cuboid objects defined in this block.
 - `cuboids`: A list of cuboid objects.

 ## Cuboid Object